erwbgy/puppet-tomcat/README.md

 Puppet module to install Apache Tomcat and run instances as Runit services under one or more users.

-The recommended usage is to place the configuration is hiera and just:
+The recommended usage is to place the configuration in hiera and just:

     include tomcat